-The power center installed at the base of the passenger side power ottoman.
+All Tommy Bahama models have the Power Center installed at the base of the drivers side rear jumper seat.
 Open the decorative door for access to 12-volt fuses and 120-volt breakers.

-The power center is a completely self-contained 120-volt power distribution and energy management system intended to be used in recreational vehicles.
-It is housed in a sheet metal enclosure with a removable front panel.
-It provides circuit protection for all the 120-VAC loads in the touring coach and works with the Energy Management System to minimize the overloading and tripping of circuit breakers.
+The Power Center is a completely self-contained 120-volt power distribution and energy management system intended to be used in recreational vehicles.
+It is housed in a sheet metal enclosure with removable front panel.
+It provides circuit protection for all the 120-VAC loads in the touring coach and works with the Energy Management System to minimize the over-loading and tripping of circuit breakers.